apakhbari/CheatSheets/Touchdesigner/README.md

 ## Shortcuts
 - opening operator tab: double click anywhere on pane OR TAB
-- openning parameters of an operator: P
+- openning parameters of an operator: ` P `
+- When you have toggled ` viewer active ` :
+  - If you press ` H ` you go back to its initial position
+  - If you press ` W ` you see its wireframe version

 ## Operators
 - COMP: components - can hold other compenets